SciFracX/FractionalDiffEq.jl/docs/src/comparison.md

 ## R

-Also don't see any packages for fractional differential equations.
+Don't see any packages for fractional differential equations.